3 Key TOEFL Writing Templates for 2020

 A restatement of the thesis statement: the custom I would hope for more cultures to adopt is a sense of informality and friendliness.

 A brief summary of main ideas: These two ideas in conjunction create a more socially relaxed and talkative populace.
 In business, it has created less formal attire and ways of addressing each other in order to have more open and creative conversations.
 Finally, this attitude attempts to include all people and ideas in society.
 Building a friendlier community is a benefit to all people.

-A High-scoring TOEFL Writing Sample for Independent Writing Task
+A High-scoring TOEFL Writing Template Sample for the Independent Writing Task

 Some people believe that advertisements lure us to purchase goods that are not of necessity.
 Others are of the view that advertising has a positive role to play in modern society, helping us choose between competing goods.
 In my opinion, I strongly believe that advertising encourages consumers to buy unwanted items for three compelling reasons.